E. C. Segar: Legacy and reprints

 Segar was among the first cartoonists to combine humorous situations with long-running adventures.

 Comics creators who cited E.C.
-Segar's work as an influence included Jerry Siegel and Joe Shuster, Boody Rogers, Charles M. Schulz, Carl Barks, and Robert Crumb.
+Segar's work as an influence included Jerry Siegel and Joe Shuster, Boody Rogers, Charles M. Schulz, Carl Barks, Robert Crumb, and Stephen Hillenburg.

 A revival of interest in Segar's creations began with Woody Gelman's Nostalgia Press.
 Robert Altman's live-action film Popeye (1980) is adapted from E. C. Segar's Thimble Theatre comic strip.
 The screenplay by Jules Feiffer was based directly on Gelman's Thimble Theatre Starring Popeye the Sailor, a hardcover reprint collection of 1936–37 Segar strips published in 1971 by Nostalgia Press.
 In 2006, Fantagraphics published the first of a six-volume book set reprinting all Thimble Theatre daily and Sunday strips from 1928 to 1938, beginning with the adventure that introduced Popeye.

+An Italian comics version of Popeye (renamed Braccio di Ferro), with some of characters changed and others added, was published from 1963 to 1994 in Italy by Editoriale Metro.

 In 1971, the National Cartoonists Society created the Elzie Segar Award in his honor.
 According to the Society's website, the award was "presented to a person who has made a unique and outstanding contribution to the profession of cartooning."
 The NCS board of directors chose the first winners, while King Features selected recipients in later years.
 Honorees have included Charles Schulz, Bil Keane, Al Capp, Bill Gallo and Mort Walker.
 The award was discontinued in 1999.

 In 2012, cartoonists Roger Langridge and Bruce Ozella teamed to revive the spirit of Segar in a 12-issue limited series, Popeye, published by IDW.

 In 2018, Sunday Press Books published Thimble Theatre & The Pre-Popeye Comics of E.C.
 Segar, collecting Segar's early comic strip work, primarily the Thimble Theatre Sunday pages published between 1925 and 1930.